Cuisinart coffee maker making noise - familyguidecentral.com

 As the water is used time and time again in the machine, the minerals tend to catch or gather together to create calcium deposits and clogs within the machine and the tubing.

-Loose Parts can Rattle
+Loose parts can rattle

 If you have a machine that is making a rattling noise, you may have loose parts.
 Just like loose parts in any other type of machine, loose parts in your coffee maker can rattle and make noise when the machine is in use.